-The Supervisory Board held fourteen (14) meetings over the course of 2017, including eleven (11) by telephone conference.
-Seven (7) of these meetings were held in the presence of the Management Board.
-All meetings were attended by all members, with the exception of Ms. Folsom, who missed two (2) meetings, and Mr. Meuter, who missed one (1) meeting.
+The Supervisory Board held twelve meetings over the course of 2018, including six by telephone conference.
+Eight of these meetings were held in the presence of the Management Board.
+All meetings were attended by all members, with the exception of Mr. Messman, Mr. de Selliers, Ms. Folsom and Ms. Ceccarelli, each of whom missed one meeting.

-The items discussed in the meetings included recurring subjects, such as AMG's financial position, objectives, results, and more specifically, the operating cash flow development as well as the net debt situation of the Company; potential acquisitions and divestments; review of plans of third parties to invest in the Company; the business plans of AMG Critical Materials and AMG Engineering; capital expenditure programs; succession planning; legal and compliance review; operations review as well as regular review of the strategic objectives and initiatives of the Company; and the Company's ongoing actions in the field of corporate social responsibility.
-Financial metrics presented to the Supervisory Board to measure the performance of AMG included net income, earnings per share, EBITDA, financial leverage (net debt to EBITDA), working capital, liquidity, operating cash flow and return on capital employed.
-The Supervisory Board further discussed the top risks and risk profile of AMG's business and operations and the assessment by the Management Board of the structure of the internal risk management and control systems, and any significant changes thereto, as well as the functioning of the internal audit function and of the external auditor, KPMG.
+The items discussed in the meetings included recurring subjects, such as AMG's financial position, objectives, results, and more specifically, the operating cash flow (OCF) development as well as the net debt situation of the Company; potential acquisitions and divestments; the business plans of AMG Critical Materials and AMG Engineering; capital expenditure programs; succession planning; legal and compliance review; operations review as well as regular review of the strategic objectives and initiatives of the Company; and the Company's ongoing actions in the field of corporate social responsibility.
+Financial metrics presented to the Supervisory Board to measure the performance of AMG included net income, earnings per share, EBITDA, financial leverage (net debt to EBITDA), working capital, liquidity, OCF and return on capital employed (ROCE).
+The Supervisory Board further discussed the top risks and risk profile of AMG's business and operations and the assessment by the Management Board of the structure of the internal risk management and control systems, and any significant changes thereto, as well as the functioning of the internal audit function and of the external auditor, KPMG Accountants NV ("KPMG").
 Besides the scheduled meetings, the Chairman had regular contact with the Chief Executive Officer and the other members of the Management Board as well as senior executives of the Company throughout the year.

-Throughout 2017, the Supervisory Board regularly reviewed, and was regularly updated by the Management Board about, the implementation of the long term strategy of AMG, which was approved by the Supervisory Board in July 2016.
-This review took place on a continual basis, headed by the Chairman of the Management Board, in order to keep the Supervisory Board fully informed on the financing of the strategy, as well as the principal risks related to the strategy.
-This strategy focuses on bringing AMG's transformational lithium project to fruition, and commits to doubling AMG's annual EBITDA to a minimum of USD 200 million by 2020.
-Please refer to the Chairman of the Management Board's Letter to Shareholders for a detailed overview of AMG's strategy and its implementation thereof (pages 12-13).
+Throughout 2018, the Supervisory Board regularly reviewed, and was regularly updated by the Management Board about, the implementation of the long-term strategy of AMG, which was renewed and approved by the Supervisory Board in July 2016 and subsequently fine-tuned in 2017 and 2018.
+This review took place on a continuous basis, headed by the Chairman of the Management Board, in order to keep the Supervisory Board fully informed on the progress and financing of the strategy, as well as the principal risks related to the strategy.
+AMG's overriding strategic objective is to achieve industry leadership while being the low cost producer.
+That resulted in a plan to build and grow its critical materials business with a commitment to doubling AMG's annual EBITDA to a minimum of \$200 million by 2020.
+Over the course of 2017 and 2018, the strategy evolved into a growth-driven approach focusing on three principles: A) process innovation & product development, aimed at improving the market position of AMG's businesses; B) industry consolidation, achieved by pursuing opportunities for horizontal and vertical industry consolidation across AMG's critical materials portfolio; and C) expansion of high-growth businesses within AMG's existing product portfolio.
+Given the extraordinary results of the Company in 2018, the Supervisory Board wishes to congratulate the Management Board for surpassing its financial target two years ahead of schedule, as the Company has realized EBITDA of \$217.1 million in 2018.
+Please refer to the Chairman of the Management Board's Letter to Shareholders for an overview of AMG's strategy and its implementation thereof (pages 8-11).